 Asthma and COPD are both chronic diseases characterized by inflammation of the airways leading to limitation or obstruction of airflow and resulting in various symptoms relating to difficulty in breathing.
 Although many therapies are available for asthma and a growing number for COPD, reports from the National Institutes of Health indicate that these diseases remain major causes of death and disability.
-According to the Mattson Jack Group, a market research firm, approximately 17 million people in the United States, 15 million people in Western Europe and 5 million people in Japan have been diagnosed with asthma.
-In its September 2003 report, The American Lung Association estimates that 14 million people in the United States have been diagnosed with COPD.
+According to the Mattson Jack Group, a market research firm, approximately 17 million people in the United States, 15 million people in Western Europe and 5 million people in the United States have been diagnosed with COPD.
 A similar number of people have been diagnosed with COPD in Western Europe and, according to the Mattson Jack Group, nearly three million people have been diagnosed with COPD in Japan.
 According to IMS Health data, the market for inhaled products containing long-acting beta2 agonists in the United States, Japan and Europe was approximately \$4.5 billion in 2003.

 Advair is the current market-leading medicine in this class with over \$3.6 billion of sales reported by GSK in 2003.
-It is an inhaled combination medicine consisting of a long-acting beta2 agonist (salmeterol) and an inhaled corticosteroid (fluticasone) taken twice daily.
+It is an inhaled combination medicine consisting of a long-acting beta 2 agonist (salmeterol) and an inhaled corticosteroid (fluticasone) taken twice daily.
 While Advair has been approved by the FDA for the treatment of asthma and COPD, it must be administered twice a day, which reduces patient compliance.